 Shaheen Bagh protesters want SC order on their security if road parallel to protest site is opened

 The Shaheen Bagh protesters told the Supreme Court-appointed interlocutors on Friday that if the road parallel to the anti-CAA protest site was opened, the apex court should pass an order ensuring their security.
-The interlocutors -- senior advocates Sanjay Hegde and Sadhana Ramachandran-- began the third day of their discussion with the Shaheen Bagh protesters on Friday evening.
+The interlocutors -- senior advocates Sanjay Hegde and Sadhana Ramachandran -- began the third day of their discussion with the protesters on Friday evening.

-Restrictions on the Kalindi Kunj road between Noida and Delhi continued on Friday and no changes have been made to it, officials said.
-The Delhi Police admitted that the protesters had not blocked the parallel road, but they had barricaded it to provide security to the protest site.
+They inspected the roads and observed that they were barricaded by the police for "no apparent reason" and emphasised that the action of re-barricading the roads "defeats the very purpose of confidence-building on the part of the police".
+Restrictions on the Kalindi Kunj road between Noida and Delhi continued on Friday after it was briefly opened by the Uttar Pradesh Police on Thursday night, officials said.

 A police official told the interlocutors that the parallel road as well as certain other roads were kept barricaded to give protection to the protest site.
 "We barricaded the parallel road to ensure security to the protest site.
 If the road is opened to commuters, we will ensure double security to the protesters," the police official said.